 OUTFIT DETAILSKitchen Organization

-Yellow Blazer (on sale! wearing XXS), White T-Shirt, Denim, Nude Heels (similar), Texas Ring
+Yellow Blazer (similar here), White T-Shirt, Denim, Nude Heels (similar), Texas Ring

 It’s been about two weeks since Johnny and I moved into our new Dallas apartment.
 Making sure the kitchen gets organized and ready to go is a huge priority for us.
 When you enter our apartment, the kitchen is one of the first spaces you see and we want it to be organized and clutter-free.
 Of course, there are days where it’s messy and items are strewn all over the island.
 That said, kitchen organization is very important to us so this was the first room we tackled as we unpacked.
 We are very blessed to have plenty of storage and space in this kitchen.
 My previous apartment in Norfolk had barely any storage space, so I understand.
 That said, we are still settling into the apartment, so I’m sure we’ll begin to accumulate some things as time passes.
 However, having a set guideline as far as kitchen organization goes will keep us on track and neat!
 This can be a daunting task, so I’m sharing the four products I use for kitchen organization.

 The biggest factor in how clean your kitchen will look.
 Open spaces or anything on the countertop will unfortunately vastly affect whether your kitchen looks clean or awfully messy.
 It’s pretty crazy how even just a set of keys, a handbag, laptop and receipts can make a space appear so out of order.
 I only keep things we use on a daily basis on the countertop to keep things streamlined.
 For us, that’s our Vitamix blender, hot water kettle, french press, water filter and cooking utensils.
 The first few items we actually put in a row next to our cookbooks, which looks aesthetically pleasing.
 Here’s to the very first item I use when it comes to kitchen organization.